WestDRI/wgpages/content/ray.md

 Rows can have multiple key-value pairs:

+> Recall: each row is a dictionary, and dictionaries can have multiple entries.
+{.note}

 ```py
 listOfDict = [{"col1": i, "col2": i ** 2} for i in range(1000)] # each dict contains 2 pairs
 ds = ray.data.from_items(listOfDict)